EEN421/EEN421.github.io/_posts/2025-11-25-🌐-Identify-Your-Exposed-Internet-Facing-Devices-Before-They-Identify-You.md

 - **6** – If the device has any public IPs at all (IPv4 or IPv6).
 - **5** – If Defender itself says IsInternetFacing == true.
 - **3** – Default if none of the above applied.

-> 👆 These thresholds can be adjusted based on your specific use cases

 <br/>